lGruenzweilHTL/lego-spike-serial/README.md

 Each parameter has the following fields:
 - `name`: The name of the parameter.
 - `type`: The data type of the parameter.
 Supported types are `int`, `float`, `str`, and `bool`.
-- `default`: (Optional) The default value for the parameter if it is not provided when invoking the command.
-- `required`: A boolean indicating whether the parameter is required.

 Parameters will be passed to the command code as variables with the same name as defined in the `name` field and will be of the specified `type`.
 When sending a command over serial, parameters should be provided in the order they are defined in the `parameters` list.

-#### Validation

-When a command is invoked, the following checks are performed on the parameters:
-- If a parameter is marked as `required` but is not provided
-- If a parameter is provided but does not match the specified `type`

-If a parameter is not required and not provided, the `default` value will be used if specified.
-If a parameter is not required, not provided and has no default value, it will be set to `None`.

 ### Command Code